Khogno Khan

 Erdene Khambiin Khiid

-In 1693, Saint Zanabazar built the Old and Young Monasteries in honor of his teacher, the lama Erdene.
-The monasteries were destroyed during the Khalkha Oirat war, and about 200 monks escaped north to Lake Baikal, which is believed to have contributed to the spread of Buddhism in Buryatia.
-By the beginning of the 20th century, there were more than 1,000 monks.
+In 1693, Saint Zanabazar built the Old and Young Monasteries in honor of his teacher, Lama Erdene.
+These monasteries were later destroyed during the Khalkha–Oirat war, and around 200 monks fled north to Lake Baikal.
+It is believed that this migration helped spread Buddhism to the Buryatia region.

 similar contents